thomas-melville/myNotes/General/Career_Development/microservices/camunda.md

 automate BPMN 2.0 process diagrams for micro service orchestration, human task flows or both. written in java
-REST and Java APIs for interacting with the engine the engine uses an Relational Database to ...
-It's integrated with Spring boot, add the camunda dependency and away you go
+REST and Java APIs for interacting with the engine the engine uses an Relational Database to store history of workflow execution, and I presume other stuff too It's integrated with Spring boot, add the camunda dependency and away you go

 * start process instances